A Comprehensive Biographical Analysis

 These two excerpts, from The Family Tree Book, claim that John Dunn, the emigrant, and John Dunn, the Salisbury lawyer, were the same man.

-John Dunn II, brother of Bartholomew, was also referred to, in the Regulator Movement Participation Database.
+John "Jack" Dunn was also referred to, in the Regulator Movement Participation Database.
 In exchange for his execution, he performed the Civil Service, as Tax Collector.

 http://piedmontwanderings.blogspot.com/2016/03/who-were-regulators.html